hellooo-stack/halo-commons-nodejs/README.md

 ```

 ## Features
-You can find full examples in the 'examples' directory.
+You can find full examples in the 'doc/examples' directory.
 And here are some of the key features and example code for using this library:

 ### Excel